AtillaColak/elte-experiment/README.md

 ## TODO
-* group assignment and dynamic popup management
-* data submission.
-* add smoother transaction to banners.
+* add description to this process.
-* questions are mandatory.
-* progress bar.
+* more assets.